-- iv.
-Relevant regulatory requirements, including under the Northland Regional Plan, EPA notices and relevant regulations made under the Health & Safety at Work Act 2015; and - v.
-Working knowledge of operating equipment. - b) Assessment of competency: - i.
+- 4. Relevant regulatory requirements, including under the Northland Regional Plan, EPA notices and relevant regulations made under the Health & Safety at Work Act 2015; and - 5.
+Working knowledge of operating equipment.

+Assessment of competency:

 The training programme must include either a practical, verbal or written assessment to enable the participant to demonstrate knowledge and understanding of the contents of the course.

-2. "Advanced" qualification equivalent
+B. "Advanced" qualification equivalent

-- a) In addition to the training content in 1) above, the training programme for more advanced users (which enables supervision of agrichemical application) must also include the following content: - i.
-Health and safety and emergency response; - ii.
-Hazardous substances and new organisms emergency management and preparedness procedures; - iii.
-Risk management, including undertaking a risk assessment prior to application; - iv.
-Planning agrichemical applications; - v.
-Environmental effects, including spray drift minimisation; - vi.
-Equipment calibration; and - vii.
-Product label interpretation. - b) The training programme must include being able to demonstrate:
+In addition to the training content in A) above, the training programme for more advanced users (which enables supervision of agrichemical application) must also include the following content:

+- Health and safety and emergency response;

+- 2. Hazardous substances and new organisms emergency management and preparedness procedures;

+- 3. Risk management, including undertaking a risk assessment prior to application;

+- 4. Planning agrichemical applications;

+- 5. Environmental effects, including spray drift minimisation;

+- 6. Equipment calibration; and

+- 7. Product label interpretation.

+The training programme must include being able to demonstrate:

-- i.
-Knowledge of agrichemicals, mode of action and use of additives and adjuvants; - ii.
-Knowledge of developing and implementing spray plans; and - iii.
-Calibration of one type of motorised equipment. - c) And attainment of all of the following: - New Zealand Certificate in Agrichemical Application with relevant strand or New Zealand Qualifications Authority (NZQA) Unit Standard 21563 with one of: NZQA US 23620, 28216, 23617, 6239, 6236 or 6242; - ii.
-Certified Handler Test Certificate (only required if using Class 6.1A of 6.1B products). - d) The renewal of this qualification must include both theory and practical.
+- a) Knowledge of agrichemicals, mode of action and use of additives and adjuvants; - b) Knowledge of developing and implementing spray plans; and c) Calibration of one type of motorised equipment.

+And attainment of all of the following:

+- New Zealand Certificate in Agrichemical Application with relevant strand or New Zealand Qualifications Authority (NZQA) Unit Standard 21563 with one of: NZQA US 23620, 28216, 23617, 6239, 6236 or 6242; - ii.
+Certified Handler Test Certificate (only required if using Class 6.1A of 6.1B products).

+The renewal of this qualification must include both theory and practical.

-3. "Contractor" qualification equivalent
+C. "Contractor" qualification equivalent

-- a) In addition to the training content in 1) and 2) above, the training programme for contractors must also include the following content: - i.
-Preparing, implementing and monitoring spray plans; - ii.
-Supervision of staff and providing direction; - iii.
-Management of agrichemical applications; - iv.
-Managing the safety of people and livestock; - v.
-Nozzle selection and drift reduction; - vi.
-Notification requirements, including signage; - vii.
-Transport, storage and disposal of agrichemicals; and - viii.
-Selection, calibration and operation of application equipment for specific operations. - b) And attainment of all of the following: - New Zealand Certificate in Agrichemical Application with relevant strand or New Zealand Qualifications Authority (NZQA) Unit Standard 21563 with one of: NZQA US 27216, 6237 or 6238; - ii.
-Certified Handler Test Certificate (only required if using Class 6.1A of 6.1B products); - iii.
-Evidence of 200 hours of practical spraying experience, including spray diary verification. - c) The procedure for renewal of this qualification, required at an interval of no more than five years following certification, must include all of the following: - i.
-Both theory and practical assessments; - ii.
-Be subject to an onsite audit by an independent, third-party auditor; - iii.
-Confirm that a review of the commercial contractor operations has been undertaken; and - iv.
-Confirm that the commercial contractor has undertaken continuing professional development.
+In addition to the training content in 1) and 2) above, the training programme for contractors must also include the following content:

+- 1. Preparing, implementing and monitoring spray plans; - 2.
+Supervision of staff and providing direction; - 3.
+Management of agrichemical applications; - 4.
+Managing the safety of people and livestock; - 5.
+Nozzle selection and drift reduction; - 6.
+Notification requirements, including signage; - 7.
+Transport, storage and disposal of agrichemicals; and - 8.
+Selection, calibration and operation of application equipment for specific operations.

+And, attainment of all of the following:

+- New Zealand Certificate in Agrichemical Application with relevant strand or New Zealand Qualifications Authority (NZQA) Unit Standard 21563 with one of: NZQA US 27216, 6237 or 6238; - b) Certified Handler Test Certificate (only required if using Class 6.1A of 6.1B products); - c) Evidence of 200 hours of practical spraying experience, including spray diary verification.

+The procedure for renewal of this qualification, required at an interval of no more than five years following certification, must include all of the following:

+- i. both theory and practical assessments; - ii. be subject to an onsite audit by an independent, third-party auditor; - iii. confirm that a review of the commercial contractor operations has been undertaken; and - iv. confirm that the commercial contractor has undertaken continuing professional development.

-4. Additional qualification requirements for aquatic application under Rule C.6.5.2
+Additional qualification requirements for aquatic application under Rule C.6.5.2

-For agrichemical spraying to water, an equivalent qualification must also include attainment of the New Zealand Certificate in Agrichemical Application with aquatic strand, or NZQA US 6240.
+For agrichemical spraying to water, an equivalent qualification must also include attainment of the New Zealand Certificate in Agrichemical Application with aquatic strand, or Unit Standard 6240.